Retracting a key

 Delete a key

-There are more specific use cases in which someone wants to keep the certificate valid, but the secret key material should be deleted.
+There are some specific scenarios in which someone might want to keep a valid certificate, while deleting the secret key material.

-For this cases, sq offers the command sq key delete to delete the secret key material from a key, what remains is the certificate:
+For these use cases, sq offers the command sq key delete to delete the secret key material from a key, leaving only the certificate:

 $ sq key delete --cert $FINGERPRINT